Partially Identified Ambiguity: Application: Partially Identified Persuasion

-\begin{remark}[Consistency] The consistency constraint on the collection of experiments available to Sender admits several interpretations.
+\begin{remark}[Consistency] The consistency constraint on Sender admits several interpretations.
 In the context of Remark \ref{remark_consistency_SO}, consistency captures the implicit assumption underlying the multiple priors model about the absence of information that can allow Receiver to distinguish between different priors in the prior set.
 In the context of $\mathcal{P}_0$ being partially identified by $(\tau, \Phi)$, Lemma \ref{lemma_consistent_PI} implies that consistency is equivalent to restricting Sender to the collection of $\Phi$-measurable experiments.
 As we show below in Proposition \ref{prop_properties}, consistency is also equivalent to imposing properties (i) and (ii) as additional constraints on Sender's problem. \end{remark}

 Suppose Sender chooses some experiment $\pi$, and let $\mu \in \Delta(\K (\Delta \Theta))$ be the corresponding information structure induced over the posterior sets $\{\mathcal{P}_y\}_{y \in Y}$.
 The expected payoffs of Sender and Receiver are, respectively,